ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: pre}

-  The result is the same because the CLI automatically parses the `person` parameter value into the structured object that the Action now expects:
+  **Response:**
   ```
   {
       "payload": "Hello, Dorothy from Kansas"
   }
   ```
   {: screen}

+  The result is the same because the CLI automatically parses the `person` parameter value into the structured object that the Action now expects.

 ## Setting default parameters on an Action
 {: #default-params-action}